 Dr. Shu begins the procedure on the right side by gently bringing the vas deferens to a position just under the scrotal skin.
 A tiny puncture is made with a pointy hemostat in the numbed area of scrotal skin.
 The vas deferens are then secured and pulled out with a ring clamp through the small opening.
 The surrounding fascia is stripped with a sharp instrument to expose the vas deferens.

 • INSURING COMPLETE OCCLUSION

-Dr. Shu uses 3 steps to insure complete occlusion: he cuts the vas deferens and destroys the lining of the tube on upper end with cautery (scarring it) and places small titanium clips in the vas fascia to separate the opened ends of vas deferens.
+Dr. Shu uses 3 steps to insure complete occlusion: he cuts the vas deferens and destroys the lining of the tube on upper end with cautery (scarring it) and places small titanium clips (or sutures) in the vas fascia to separate the opened ends of vas deferens.
 The lower end keeps open without cauterization (open-ended technique).
 The vas deferens are then placed back into the scrotum in its normal anatomic position.